Arbitration

 What are the rules of procedure?

-I use the rules of procedure adopted by the ADR Institute of Canada, in combination with any regulations defined by statute, whether it be the BC Arbitration act, the BC Labour Relations Code, or any rules associated with a specific roster.
+I use the general rules of procedure in consideration of any regulations defined by statute, whether it be the BC Arbitration Act or the BC Labour Relations Code.

-I am a firm believer in promoting a process that is accessible for all parties.
-As such, I am interested in working with the parties, where practicable, to consider rules of procedure to promote access.
+I am a firm believer in promoting a process that is accessible for all parties, and interested in working with the parties, where practicable, to consider rules of procedure to promote access.

 How do I arrive at conclusions that take into account the principles of equity?